Library Documentation

 count

-Count the number of items in a sequence.
+count counts the number of items in collection.

-count :: collection -> Number where (As-Sequence collection element)
+count :: collection -> Number where (Count collection)

 degrees